KacperSi/PID-light-intensity-controller/README.md

 # Light-intensity-controller-PID-
-Implementation of light intensity control using STM32 microcontroller, PID controller and user application written in C++.
+Implementation of light intensity control using a STM32 microcontroller, a PID controller and a user application written in C++.

 ENG

 The system's task is to automatically adjust the light intensity.
-The circuit is built on the NUCLEO-F746ZG development board based on the STM32 microcontroller.
+The circuit is built on the NUCLEO-F746ZG development board based on a STM32 microcontroller.

 A dedicated application written in C++ language is used to operate the regulator.

-Used programming environment:
+Applied programming environments:
 - STM32CubeIDE
 - Qt
--

 The CMSIS-DSP package was used to implement the PID controller according to: https://www.keil.com/pack/doc/CMSIS/DSP/html/group__PID.html

 QserialPort library was used to support serial communication.